 Other things to do in the Victoria Falls region

 This area is known as the Adventure Capital of Africa and there are a multitude of activities available for the adventurous.
-Here are some of them:
+Whatever you choose to do, ensure that you follow good principles for sustainable tourism .
+Here are some of the activities:

 - Helicopter trips over the Falls